JOHN BRANCA and MICHAEL JACKSON’S finances

 (A lawyer for Branca responds: “Branca’s fee was not an issue.
 Branca settled his equity in those assets in which he had an interest for much less then its fair market value.”)

-Branca says that he resigned himself as “Michael was listening to an increasingly odd set of advisers who Branca feared did not have the singer’s best interests at heart”.
+We remember what Branca said about the reason for resigning: “Michael was listening to an increasingly odd set of advisers who Branca feared did not have the singer’s best interests at heart”.
 After getting familiar with some more materials on the matter I can readily believe Branca’s words.

 “He was surrounded and I had to resign,” he said.
 “He did not ask me to stay.
 I resigned amicably.”